About the website

 I am married to Malcolm, and have three children.
-Malcolm is a retired teacher (music), and he now works part time as the Trinity College of Music representative for the Channel Islands, and as a hypnotherapist.
+Malcolm is a retired teacher (music), and he now works part time as the Trinity College of Music representative for music examinations, and as a piano teacher and hypnotherapist.

-Naomi (Cottam) is 27 and completed a Philosophy degree at UWE Bristol, then a masters in Psychology at the University of Bristol.
+Naomi (Cottam) is 28 and completed a Philosophy degree at UWE Bristol, then a masters in Psychology at the University of Bristol.
 She trained as Psychological Wellbeing Practitioner in Colchester and worked as a PWP in Bristoluntil summer 2017.
 See Naomi's YouTube video about Bristol Wellbeing Therapies.
 She is now a trainee clinical psychologist at Plymouth University, working in Cornwall.
 In her spare time, she loves drawing, creative arts, and plays piano, guitar and cello.

 My mum, Molly Bihet, is the author of 4 books about the German Occupation of Guernsey 1940-1945: Bihet.com.
 My dad, André Bihet, died in November 2010.
 His parents were French which has influenced my love of France.

 I enjoy cycling everywhere on a variety of different bikes, including beautiful vintage French road bikes, an electric bike (pedelec), often with trailer, and a tandem.
 I try to find time for reading, visiting France, music (I am the least competent musician in the family) and maintaining various websites!